pradyot-09/DL-Reproducibility-Project/index.md

 print('Saved Model')
 ```

-The code to actually run the trained network is also largely similar to the previously shown code:
+The code to run the trained network is largely similar to the code used for the two FFNs:
 ```python
 # Instantiate model and load saved network parameters
 net = CNNModel(dropout=0.0, hidden_dropout=0.0)